Skip to main content

 Your antenatal blood test result: you are a sickle cell carrier

-You should read this information because the result of your antenatal screening blood test for sickle cell and thalassaemia (SCT) shows that you are a sickle cell carrier.
-Some people call this ‘having a trait’.
+This information is for you if you are pregnant and have had a blood test which shows that you are a sickle cell carrier (often referred to as ‘having a trait’).
 This leaflet gives you information about being a carrier, and what this means for you and your family.

 Contents